amrzewail/contra-multiplayer/README.md

 # Contra Multiplayer
-A remake of Contra NES, Stage 1-1 with local multiplayer and new features.
+A remake of Contra NES, Stage 1-1 with LAN multiplayer and new features.
 Made with Unity and Mirror.

 ## Description
 Contra Multiplayer is a recreation of Stage 1-1 of the original Contra NES, with an added LAN multiplayer support for up to 8 players, and new features such as color customization and PVP invasions!<br>